What to expect on your visit

 Our day courses are quite similar to a day at school but most of the time will be spent outdoors.

 Each day of the visit will be long, with activities from the morning right up until 8.00pm so lots of energy will be required but it will be rewarding and hopefully enjoyable.
-Students will have free time after 8.00pm.
+Students will have down time after 8.00pm supervised by group leaders.

 Breakfast is usually served sometime between 8.00am and 9.00am.
 Before or after breakfast students will be able to make their packed lunch.
 The evening meal will usually be served sometime between 6.00pm and 7.00pm.
 Centres cater for special dietary requirements and hot/cold drinks will be available throughout the stay.

 Visitors to our dedicated day centres, and on day courses are asked to bring their own packed lunch and snacks as catering facilities aren’t generally available.

 Examples of courses

 Films have been produced to demonstrate what happens on some of our commonly taught courses.
 They can be found on our YouTube site.

 What to Bring